PlanQK/planqk-platform-samples/coding-templates/docker/template-README.md

 # ${PROJECT_NAME}

-This is a PlanQK Service template for customer Docker containers.
+This is a PlanQK Service template for custom Docker containers.

-The application expects a `values` array with numbers (see [data.json](./input/data.json)) as input and returns the sum of the values as output.
+The service logic expects a `values` array with numbers (see [data.json](./input/data.json)) as input and returns the sum of the values as output.
 Further, it provides an optional flag to round up the sum, configurable through parameters (see [params.json](./input/params.json)).

-Please note that the application implements the PlanQK Platform interface for custom Docker containers.
+Please note that the service logic implements the PlanQK Platform interface for custom Docker containers.
 The PlanQK Platform ensures that the input provided via the Service API in the form of `{ "data": <data>, "params": <params> }` is provided to your code at runtime.
 At runtime the input data is mounted to file `/var/input/data.json` and the parameters to `/var/input/params.json` of the running container.
 Both files contain valid JSON strings, the respective values of `{ "data": <data>, "params": <params> }`.